Football fans, welcome to the NFL betting section of Sports Bet Listings, your ultimate sports betting resource.

 NFL prop bets include any wagers that are not directly affected by the outcome of the game.

 Prop betting on the NFL is very popular throughout the season, but it takes on a whole new level during the Super Bowl.
-Some of the most famous prop bets in recent years include how many times Kim Kardashian would be shown on television, what song will the band play at the end of their half time show and of course the coin toss.

-Prop bets are more often placed on player or team statistics.
+Prop bets are most often placed on player or team statistics.
 You can find prop bets on pretty much every stat that is kept from an NFL game because fans are so involved and are interested in the details of the game.
 To learn more check out the NFL prop betting page!

 NFL Futures Betting

 NFL futures bets include any wagers where the outcome is decided in the future from multiple events.
 The best example would be wagering on which team will win the Super Bowl at the beginning of the season.
 Some other NFL futures bets could include which team will win a division or whether or not a team will make playoffs.
 Futures wagers can be a lot of fun because you can follow the team throughout the season.
-Check out our Super Bowl betting page to learn more about Super Bowl futures betting and to find some tips on when to place a futures wager on your favourite team.
+Check out our Super Bowl betting page to learn more about Super Bowl futures betting and to find some tips on when to place a futures wager on your favorite team.